ChanthMiao/ghc-wiki-mirror/Sharing-Closure-Environments-in-STG.md

 ## Analyses

 Appel and Trevor in "Optimizing Closure Environment Representations" compare a number of different ways of representing closures which may share free variables.
-The example above is just one of many.
-Therein, we create shared environments for closures declared in the same let-block.
+The example above is just one of many (that particular instance creates shared environments for closures declared in the same let-block).
+Because there are so many ways that we may choose to share closures, the transformation is structured so that we may decide (perhaps, by some unimplemented meta-analysis) whether or not to apply a shared environment once it has been found.

+As a general rule, it does not appear wise to share a closure environment with less than 2 variables.
+This is because there is the addition of an info_pointer in the shared environment and a pointer to the shared environment in every closure that makes use of it.

+### Analysis 1 (Unimplemented):

-Another example of a shared closure structure is found in the discussion of [#14461](https://gitlab.haskell.org/ghc/ghc/-/issues/14461) and is also found in [Appel and Trevor.
-1988.] referred to as path compression.
-For example:
+Another example of a shared closure structure is found in the discussion of [#14461](https://gitlab.haskell.org/ghc/ghc/-/issues/14461) and which notices where:
 ```
 let f = {a,b,c,d} \n {x} ->
                  case d + x > 42 of